WHYAMERICASUCKS.COM

 Google's search-tips page says an unquoted multiword search can include searches containing both words in any order, with other words before or after.
 Exact-phrase behavior requires quotation marks.

-Google's own journalism guidance is the cleanest rule
+Google's journalism guidance sets the publication rule

 Google News Initiative's Trends lesson tells reporters to include the term or topic, location, and time frame, and to describe spikes as increases in search interest rather than searches.
 It also says writers should not assume who is searching or why they are searching.